Georgia law actually imposes two deadlines on injured workers. These are the notice of injury and the statute of limitations. Here’s how they work:

 The good news is if you work with an experienced attorney, it may be possible to get your employer to begin making temporary disability payments right away.
 It all depends on how quickly your claim is approved.
 Your employer’s insurance carrier has a right to guide care by sending you to a doctor of their choice, which also means medical bills will likely begin getting paid pretty quickly.
 Other benefits may take longer, depending on whether there is a dispute.

-What If My Work Injury Is Permanent?
+What if My Work Injury is Permanent?

 There are four ways you can receive payment for an injury at work (other than death benefits):